Emmotes/ic_spoilers/docs/archive/nordom.md

 # Changes

-Nordom will be a reworked champion in the Simril event and delayed until 10 December 2025.
+Nordom will be a reworked champion in the Wintershield event and delayed until 14 January 2026.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.